SPARQL-Anything/sparql.anything/format/Markdown.md

 Markdown is a lightweight markup language for writing formatted documents inspired to conventions of web posting.
-We can interpret a document (compiled with a Word processor or specified in Markdown syntax) as a sequence of blocks (e.g. paragraphs, lists, headings, code blocks).
+We can interpret a Markdown document as a sequence of blocks (e.g. paragraphs, lists, headings, code blocks).
 Some blocks (e.g. list items) contain other blocks, whereas others contain inline contents (e.g. links, images etc.).
-A document can be represented as a list of typed containers.
+In SPARQL Anything, a document is represented as a list of typed containers.
 Where the type denotes the kind of block (e.g. heading, paragraph, emphasised text, link, image etc.); lists are needed for specifying the sequence of the blocks.
 Additional attributes such as the depth of the header or the type of list (bullets, numbers, etc...) can be also supported, relying on the key-value structure.